Pablo Reyes Preview, Player Props: Red Sox vs. Astros

 Pablo Reyes At The Plate

-- Reyes is batting .320 with eight doubles, two home runs and eight walks.
+- Reyes has eight doubles, two home runs and eight walks while hitting .318.

-- He has gone deep in two of 39 games played this season, and in 1.5% of his plate appearances.
+- He has hit a long ball in two of 40 games played this season, and in 1.4% of his plate appearances.

-- Reyes has driven home a run in eight games this season (20.5%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on two occasions..
+- In eight games this season (20.0%), Reyes has picked up an RBI, and in four of those games (10.0%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- In 15 of 39 games this year, he has scored, and four of those games included multiple runs.
+- He has scored in 16 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.